AnonymousStudent22/assessment/README.md

 The directory called dataset contains:

-- the file sample_;labels_0_1.csv (image file names with binary labels)
+- the file sample_labels_0_1.csv (image file names with binary labels)
-- the sample_labels_updated (image file names with multiclass labels)
+- the file sample_labels_updated.csv (image file names with multiclass labels)
-- the subdirectory called sample_images, with all the image files.
+- the subdirectory called sample_images, with all the image files for training.

-The directory called test contaiins:
+The directory called test contains the same files, but for testing:

 - the file labels_0_1.csv (image file names with binary labels)
 - the file label.csv (image file names with multiclass labels)